ronheywood/PiTrac/Documentation/PiTrac – START HERE.md

 If you have your own 3D Printer (or access to one), you can print your own 3D parts using the [3D design models](https://github.com/jamespilgrim/PiTrac/tree/main/3D%20Printed%20Parts/Enclosure%20Models) and [assembly instructions](https://github.com/jamespilgrim/PiTrac/blob/main/Documentation/DIY%20LM%20Enclosure%20Assembly.zip).
 We know that some folks have also had some luck having a third-party printing company take the models and documentation and print the parts for a fee.

+Please note that there are now TWO versions of the enclosure.
+The first (original) one is relatively large, as it includes room for all of the power adapters and other things that are necessary.
+The Version 2 enclosure is more compact, and is set up to use the forthcoming (hopefully!)
+Compute Board.
+The Compute Board will have all of the power supplies, networking, connections, etc. on a single board.
+The board will use the smaller Pi Compute Modules instead of full Raspberry Pi Model 5s.
+However, there is a variant of the Version 2 enclosure that can still use the "standard" Pi's like the Version 1 enclosure uses.

-The parts are large enough that you’ll need several spools of printer filament, not to mention a few days to get everything printed.
+The Version 1 parts are large enough that you’ll need several spools of printer filament, not to mention a few days to get everything printed.
 This is our first project open-sourcing 3D part designs, so be ready for some hiccups here.
+The Version 2 enclosure can be printed with (barely) a single 1kg spool.